On quantum large sieve inequalities and operator recovery from incomplete information: Introduction

 \subsection{A large sieve inequality for the STFT of density operators}

-We will now describe the main results of the paper, which extend the observations of the previous section to density operators.
-This requires extending the STFT from rank-one operators (functions) to higher rank operators.
-Here, we consider the \emph{operator STFT} introduced in \cite{OpSTFT,OpSTFTACHA} which uses ideas from quantum harmonic analysis, an emerging field inspired by Werner's work \cite{Werner}.
+We will now describe the main results of the paper, as well as some of the challenges faced if one aims to extend the observation of the previous section to density operators.
+As a first step, this requires extending the STFT from rank-one operators (functions) to higher rank operators.
+Our approach relies on an idea of Skrettingland~\cite{EqNorms}, which was considered in full generality in~\cite{OpSTFT}, leading to the introduction of the \emph{operator STFT}.
 In this extension the phase space is $L^2(\R^{2d}, \S^2)$ with the Bochner inner product